chaiwithcode/cloverHDA-for-Mac-OS-Sierra-10.14/README.md

 ### Issue/Bug Reporting :
  if you need to fix your codec just [open a ticket on](https://github.com/insanelydeepak/cloverHDA-for-Mac-OS-Sierra-10.14/issues/new)

- You must have all files requested in [Troubleshooting](https://github.com/insanelydeepak/cloverHDA-for-Mac-OS-Sierra-10.12/blob/master/TroubleShoot/Troubleshoot%20Reporting.md)
+ You must have attached debug zip files requested in [Troubleshooting](https://github.com/black-dragon74/OSX-Debug)

 ### How to get Codec Dump :